 | Legitimate interests to promote our services and offerings

 |Legitimate interests to develop and promote our services and offerings|

 You can ask us to stop sending you marketing messages at any time by getting in contact with us, and asking for your details to be removed from any particular distribution list or from a specific distribution list.
-Alternatively, you can unsubscribe from receiving emails from us via the emails we send to you.
+Alternatively, you can unsubscribe from receiving emails from us via the unsubscribe link on the emails we send to you.

 Where you opt out of receiving marketing communications from us, this will not affect how we process your personal data that you have provided to us as part of a legal retainer, or an instruction to carry our legal or consultancy services on your behalf.

 We may have to share your personal data with other parties during the course of providing our advices and acting for you.

 We require all third parties with whom we work to respect the security of personal data and to treat it in accordance with the law.
 We do not allow our third party service providers to use your personal data for their own purposes, and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We will only keep your data for as long as is necessary and for the purposes for which it was originally collected and for the purposes of satisfying any legal, accounting, or reporting requirements.